runtimeverification/javamop/docs/Usage.md

 indicates everything goes well.

 Also, running ```java -javaagent:JavaMOPAgent.jar SafeMapIterator_1```
-as above will run the specified java program and, if everything works, will print out the following messages:
+as above will run the specified Java program and, if everything works, will print out the following messages:

 ```